 Heidi Coleman, Madeline Tooker, and Nathan Ogline have earned their second degree in the Speech and Debate Association; they are now Honor Degree members!
 Congratulations!

 Congratulations to all Speech and Debate Team members: Each of you has earned membership in the Speech and Debate Association!
 Each of you has earned a Merit Degree!

 Congratulations to Grace Romesberg who served as Presiding Officer, Heidi Coleman awarded Outstanding Speaker, and Nathan Ogline awarded Merit Speaker at the Bellwood-Antis Congress held January 15!

 Congratulations to the Congress Debaters!
 Nathan Ogline placed first at the Somerset Congress; he received the Outstanding Speaker Award.
-Congratulations to Heidi Coleman placed second and received the Superior Speaker Award!
+Congratulations to Heidi Coleman who placed second and received the Superior Speaker Award!